What Cybersecurity Editors want from PRs | Tech PR

 “usually not knowing what we actually cover or what we and our audience look for.”

-My take out from these conversations is that cybersecurity journalists remain busy, inquisitive and professional people.
+My take out from these conversations is that cybersecurity editors and journalists remain busy, inquisitive and professional people.
 They need fully formed, well written and engaging material combined with informed and responsive communication.
 If you are tardy in dealing with the press you can expect your media profile to languish, but treat journalists with the same professional respect as you would any other business colleague and you’ll reap some impressive rewards.

 This blog was first published on LinkedIn.